Well, actually, Mr. I might even go one through six.

 I mean, one has to ask, why are they being so pigheaded about this thing?

-And and I think we need to consider the expansion of the unions if indeed they're able to pass this.
+And I think we need to consider the expansion of the unions if indeed they're able to pass this.

-And and it'll be so invasive.
+And it'll be so invasive.

-But if you hire someone to come in and take care of your mom because she has Alzheimer's in your house, that person will be a federal employee or linked to the federal unions, to the point that that you won't be able to hire someone that isn't linked to the federal system.
+But if you hire someone to come in and take care of your mom because she has Alzheimer's in your house, that person will be a federal employee or linked to the federal unions to the point that you won't be able to hire someone that isn't linked to the federal system.

 Yeah.

-Why are they gonna do it?
+Why are they going to do it?

 I think it's important for people to understand the main reason.